Vegetarianism: Film

 In the 1999 film, Notting Hill, Keziah, played by Emma Bernard is a vegetarian.
 In one scene, Keziah tells William "Will" Thacker (played by Hugh Grant), that she is a fruitarian.
-She says she believes that "fruits and vegetables have feeling", meaning she opposes cooking them, only eating things that have "actually fallen off a tree or bush" and that are dead already, leading to what some describe as a negative depiction.

 In the 2000 film, But I'm A Cheerleader, before Megan, one of the film's protagonists, is sent to a conversion therapy camp, her parents and others claim she is a lesbian because she is a vegetarian.
 Legally Blonde, a 2001 film, also featured a vegetarian—Elle Woods.
 When she introduces herself at Harvard Law School, she describes herself and her dog as "Gemini vegetarians".

 In the 2012 film, Life of Pi, Pi, played by Suraj Sharma, is a vegetarian based on his 3 religions: Hindu, Christian, and Muslim.
 And in the ship scene, one Taiwanese Sailor, played by Bo-Chieh Wang, is a vegetarian from his Buddhism religion to eat rice and the vegetarian gravy.

 In the 2018 Hollywood blockbuster, Black Panther, M'Baku (voiced by Winston Duke), the Jabari tribe leader who lives in the mountains of Wakanda, declares to a White CIA agent named Everett Ross (voiced by Martin Freeman), "if you say one more word, I'll feed you to my children!"
 After Everett is shaken by these words, he jokes, saying he is kidding because all those in his tribe, including himself, are vegetarians.
 Some praised this scene for challenging a stereotype of Black culture and the perception of what vegetarians look like.
 Duke later said that some Black outlets cooked vegan meals for him, and said that the scene is "kind of teaching kids that eating vegetables is cool," which is something he is for.

 Vegetarian themes have also been noted in the Twilight novel (2005–2008) and film franchise (2008–2012), The Road (2006) and The Year of the Flood (2009).
 In March 2020, scholar Nathan Poirer reviewed Thinking Veganism in Literature and Culture: Towards a Vegan Theory, a book edited by Emelia Quinn and Benjamin Westwood, and he concluded that veganism could "infiltrate popular culture without being perceived as threatening," while noting others who contribute to the book examining vegan cinema that "challenges the normality of human supremacy by situating humans as potential prey," and stating that the essays outline ways veganism can be successful in popular culture.